brigadecore/brigade/docs/topics/projects.md

 ## An Introduction to Projects

-Brigade projects provide the necesary context for executing Brigade scripts.
+Brigade projects provide the necessary context for executing Brigade scripts.
 They provide _permission_ to run scripts, _authentication_ for some operations, _configuration_ for VCS, and _secret management_ for Brigade scripts.